realplay outputWhen you use realplay, sometimes you would like

 This documentation is only valid for version 0.5 of

 libreplay.
-Avoid using 0.1, it crashes too much realplay
+Avoid using 0.1, it crashes too much realplay.

-(Version 0.2 does not have LIBREPLAY_AUDIO
+(Version 0.2 does not have LIBREPLAY_AUDIO support.)

-(Version 0.3 does not have LIBREPLAY_EMULATE
+(Version 0.3 does not have LIBREPLAY_EMULATE nor

-LIBREPLAY_DIRPATH
+LIBREPLAY_DIRPATH support.)

 You must set the variable LIBC_PATH